 For social media, users know to navigate to the respective website or app and look up the username there.
 Applications rely on domains (via the Domain Name System, or DNS) to resolve the global part.
 In physical addresses, we have more hierarchical parts - country, state, city, street, house number and apartment.
 It is a familiar system.

 This proposal only relies on the Domain Name System (DNS) to retrieve payment information.
-It is a decentralized hierarchical naming system used to translate human-friendly domain names (like www.example.com) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.
+DNS is a decentralized hierarchical naming system used to translate human-friendly domain names (like www.example.com) into IP addresses (like 192.0.2.1) that computers use to identify each other on the network.
 Anytime we type in a domain into a browser, we rely on this system.
+This use case is very similar to what human-readable addresses try to achieve, making DNS a good fit.

 Note